 Traditional Method

 Traditionally, Thandai was made by grinding dry ingredients on stone (mortar and pestle) using little water at a time.
-Soaking this in water for a few hours, then straining it through a cloth and lastly mixing with chilled milk.
+Soaking this in water for few hours, then straining it through a cloth and lastly mixing with chilled milk.
 Very elaborate and time-consuming process.
 But it tasted Divine.

 My husband has done all this in his childhood with my mother-in-law.
 Even today he gets nostalgic remembering those days.